-Technology: All users are expected to exercise ethical behavior with regard to the program's computing resources, and all of the multimedia/technology associated with the program.
+Technology: All users are expected to exercise ethical behavior regarding the program's computing resources, and all of the multimedia/technology associated with the program.
 Users of District technology are bound by Board Policies 7540, 7540.03 and 7540.04.